fenrus75/csum_partial/README.md

-In the ADX example, you might notice that the code doesn't actually interleave ADCX and ADOX, but that it depends on the out of order engine for this.
-This implies it should be possible to also do something similar with using straight Add-with-carry instructions.
-Since ADX is somewhat recent (not even an entire decade) it'll be useful to explore this path as well and see how close we can get.
+In the ADX example, you might notice that the code doesn't actually interleave ADCX and ADOX, but that it depends on the out of order engine for the parallel execution.
+This implies it should be possible to also do something similar with using straight Add-with-carry `adc` instructions.
+Since ADX is somewhat recent (not even an entire decade old) it'll be useful to explore this path as well and see how close we can get.

+The code ends up looking like this:

 	__wsum csum_partial40_2_streams(const void *buff, int len, __wsum sum)
 	{